thiagolemosdev/react-nlw-esports/README.md

 ## ✍ Short Description

-Web aplication developed withi react.
+Web aplication developed with react.
 This aplication consume from the one API where have they datas.

 ## 🧪 Technologies